 Parentage: McIntosh x Unknown

-McIntosh is one parent of Davey.
 In 1928, Davey was discovered by and named after Stearns Lothrop Davenport of Creeper Hill in North Grafton, Massachusetts.
-As Secretary of the Worcester County Horticultural Society, Davenport is credited with saving from extinction at least 60 heirloom apple trees in the state, Davey being one.
+As secretary of the Worcester County Horticultural Society, Davenport is credited with saving from extinction at least 60 heirloom apple trees in the state, Davey being one.
 Davey became available commercially in 1950.